QizhiPei/SSM-DTA/README.md

 ## News

+**Oct 22 2022**: Pre-trained data is released.

-**Oct 21 2022**: Pre-trained models and date are released.
+**Oct 21 2022**: Pre-trained models are released.
 You can directly test our pre-trained model by our inference scripts.

 ## SMT-DTA's Training Data